welkineins/tool-list/README.md

 - [Code Climate](https://codeclimate.com/) - Merge with confidence.
 Automated code review that analyzes every commit, branch and pull request.
 - [fabric8](https://fabric8.io/) - fabric8 is an opinionated and open source Integrated Developer Platform for the Continuous Delivery of Microservices using Kubernetes and Jenkins
 - [AppVeyor](https://www.appveyor.com/) - #1 Continuous Delivery service for Windows.
 Your new build server in a cloud.
 Start in minutes.
 Enjoy faster results.
+- (Bazel)[https://www.bazel.build/] - {Fast, Correct} - Choose two.
+Build and test software of any size, quickly and reliably.

 ## CMS
 - [Grav](https://github.com/getgrav/grav) - Modern, Crazy Fast, Ridiculously Easy and Amazingly Powerful Flat-File CMS http://getgrav.org